rancher/rke2-docs/docs/security/pod_security_standards.md

 This document describes how RKE2 configures `PodSecurityStandards` and `NetworkPolicies` in order to be secure-by-default while also providing operators with maximum configuration flexibility.

 :::caution Version Gate
-This document applies to RKE2 v1.25 and higher, which uses Pod Security Standards.
-For information on Pod Security Policies present in prior releases, please refer to the [Default Policies Documentation](./pod_security_policies.md).
+This document applies to RKE2 v1.25 and newer, please refer to the [Pod Security Policies Documentation](./pod_security_policies.md) for the default policy information for RKE2 v1.24 and older.
 :::

 #### Pod Security Standards

 Starting from Kubernetes version v1.25.0, Pod Security Policies (PSP) are totally removed from Kubernetes, and replaced by [Pod Security Admission (PSA)](https://kubernetes.io/docs/concepts/security/pod-security-admission/).
 A default Pod Security Admission config file will be added to the cluster upon startup as follows:

-* If running with the `--profile=cis-1.23` option, RKE2 will apply a restricted pod security standard via a configuration file which will enforce `restricted` mode throughout the cluster with an exception to the `kube-system` and `cis-operator-system` namespaces to ensure successful operation of system pods.
+* If running with the `--profile=cis-1.23` option, RKE2 will apply a restricted pod security standard via a configuration file which will enforce `restricted` mode throughout the cluster with an exception to the `kube-system`, `cis-operator-system`, and `tigera-operator` namespaces to ensure successful operation of system pods.

 * If running without the `--profile=cis-1.23` option, RKE2 will apply a nonrestricted pod security standard via a configuration file which will enforce `privileged` mode throughout the cluster which allows a completely unrestricted mode to all pods in the cluster.